gagan-iitb/MM-TelcoBench/README.md

 - **Description**: Retrieval of the most relevant image from a database based on user queries.
 The dataset consists of <image, query> pairs from 3GPP specification documents.
 - **Evaluation Metric**: Top-K Accuracy

+## Areas Covered
+In the development of our telecom-specific benchmarks, we have covered a wide range of critical areas within telecommunications, including core network protocols, system architecture and services, radio resource control, radio performance, and protocol aspects.
+Additionally, the benchmarks encompass essential areas such as user equipment protocols, service management and orchestration, network security and privacy, as well as interworking with external networks and policy control.
+These areas represent key components of both the radio access network and the core network, ensuring that the benchmarks evaluate performance across foundational and advanced telecom technologies.
+This broad coverage ensures that the benchmark is representative of real-world telecom challenges, addressing both radio layer protocols and system-level architectural considerations.

 ## Why This Benchmark?

 Current benchmarks are not designed to evaluate LLMs within the context of real-world telecom tasks.
 Our benchmark addresses this by offering: